idsc-frazzoli/commonroad-drivability-checker/doc/installation.rst

 Full Installation with Installation Script
 ------------------------------------------

+**Note: The installation script only works on Ubuntu based distributions.
+If your operating system is not Ubuntu based, please refer to the previous sections.**

 We have provided a build script for easy installation.
 You still need to activate your conda environment (or virtual environment if you like).
 Full installation option will install third party libraries (suggested).